jkstpierre/oal-rs/README.md

-# openal-soft-rs
+# oal-rs
-Rust bindings for openal-soft
+Rust bindings for OpenAL